Baby Baby (Amy Grant song): Composition

 The song is almost four minutes in length and is composed in the key of F-sharp major, set in the time signature of 4/4 common time with a moderate tempo of 98 beats per minute.
 In the middle of the song, the key is changed to A-flat major, then for a short amount of time goes back to F major and finally ends with A♭ major.
 Grant's vocal range spans from F3 to D♯5.

 The song consists of three verses that are interrupted by a bridge, "'Stop for a minute, baby I'm so glad you're mine".
 Lyrically, the song praises that special someone and expresses love that started since the day her heart was "put in motion".
 The chorus is the source of the album's title: "And ever since the day you put my heart in motion, baby I realized that there's just no gettin' over you".
 It fades out with the lyrics:

 Critical reception

-Pan-European magazine Music & Media wrote, "New single from the lady who brought us the 1988 hit single Lead Me On, which is also featured on this.
+Pan-European magazine Music & Media wrote, "New single from the lady who brought us the 1988 hit single 'Lead Me On', which is also featured on this.
 She still sounds grand on this danceable pop tune."
-In their review of the Heart in Motion album, they complimented it as "heavenly".
+In their review of the Heart in Motion album, Music & Media complimented "Baby Baby" as "heavenly".
+James Hamilton from Record Mirror commented, "With a coincidentally apt catalogue number, the white gospel superstar's US chart topping secular smash is a catchy pop song on radio but becomes a hard "choon" on 12-inch in its chunkily chugged jiggly jogging 98–0bpm Heart In Motion Mix, with a poppier rolling No Getting Over You Mix too."